10 Best Glucosamine Supplements Tested

 This might seem like a strange question, but if you are allergic to shellfish then you should know that many glucosamine supplements are made from the shells of shellfish such as crab and shrimp, and should thus consult with your doctor about starting a glucosamine regimen (actually, EVERYONE should first ask their doctor before starting any sort of supplement regimen!).
 The cartilage that make up the shells of shellfish are rich in glucosamine, and so are a great source from which to extract glucosamine.
 Even though the human shellfish allergy is really an allergy to the proteins found within the flesh of shellfish, these proteins may also be found in trace amounts in the shells of shellfish.
 Therefore, those with severe allergies to shellfish are possibly at rick of having an allergic reaction to glucosamine supplements.

-4. Do you prefer taking your supplements in the form of a pill or in a drinkable liquid?
+Do you prefer taking your supplements in the form of a pill or a liquid?

 Q. What are the potential side effects associated with glucosamine use?